Email FacebookTwitterMenu burgerClose thin

 While a 529 plan’s investment growth is not subject to federal taxes, many states also offer tax deductions or credits for contributions to their state’s 529 plans.
 This tax treatment can result in substantial savings compared to taxable investment accounts.

-529 plans are popular because they provide an effective way to save for education costs.
+529 plans are popular because they provide an effective way to save on education costs.
 You can, for example, use a 529 plan to pay for student loans, with a lifetime limit of $10,000 per beneficiary.
 And, you can also use the plan to pay up to $10,000 per year in tuition expenses for K-12 grades at public, private, or religious schools.

 Types of 529 Plans